simoneb/nunit-ci/README.md

 - Clone this repository and CD into the clone location
 - Pull git submodules: `git submodule update --init`
 - Run `varant up server`.
-The first time the server is bootstrapped it will download lots of stuff, be sure to have a fast internet connection, subsequent boots will require much less data and will be much quicker
+The first time the server is bootstrapped it will download lots of stuff, be sure to have a fast internet connection and spare time, next boots will require much less data and will be much quicker
 - Browse to the [server UI](http://192.168.30.10:8111) and complete installation and configuration of the TeamCity server (default options are good)
 - Run `vagrant up windows_agent`.
 The first time it will download the box, which is huge, and import it.
 Wait until provisioning is complete then logoff and logon with the vagrant/vagrant account to start the agent
 - Browse to the server UI and authorize the agents in the [Agents](http://192.168.30.10:8111/agents.html?tab=unauthorizedAgents) tab